Terningen skanse

 Terningen Skanse is a small fortification, a schanze.
-It is situated approximately 2 km west of Elverum town centre, Elverumsleiret, in Hedmark, in south west Norway.
+It is situated approximately 2 km west of the town of Elverum, Elverumsleiret, in Innlandet county in eastern Norway.
 It guards the small river "Terningen", and was constructed as a defence against the Swedes.
 River Terningen and Terningen Skanse also lends its name to the current Norwegian army camp, situated about 50 m away; Terningmoen.

 History

 1673–1742

 The fortification was planned by King Christian V of Denmark-Norway and Statholder (viceroy) to Norway, Ulrik Fredrik Gyldenløve.
 Generalløytnant (Lieutenant-General) Rusenstein was in 1671 appointed the task of planning fortifications in the Elverum aeria.
 In 1673 Lieutenant Anthony Coucheron got the task of detail planning of two schanzes west of Elverum.
 One of these being Terningen skanse which should control the crossing of Terningen river and a nearby crossroad.
 The fortification was finished in 1675 being about 25*25m with a defense line of 250 m closer to the river.
 In addition to infantry, the schanze received three 3-pound cannons from Akershus fortress.
 The first commander was kaptein Jacob Michelet from Opplandske infanteriregiment.
 After the end of the Scanian War, the fortification was manned until April 1680.
 In 1683 the work with a stronger fortification, Hammersberget skanse in Elverum started, and Terningen decaded.
 In 1742 it was abandoned.